Search term is required Close Search

 The American Association of Nurse Practitioners® (AANP) is indebted to the great nurses who built and pioneered the advanced practice registered nurse (APRN) role around the world, including Loretta C. Ford, EdD, RN, PNP, NP-C, CRNP, FAAN, FAANP.

-Dr. Ford is an internationally renowned nursing leader who has transformed the nursing profession and made health care more accessible for all.
+Dr. Ford is an internationally renowned nursing leader who transformed the nursing profession and made health care more accessible for all.
 After developing the first nurse practitioner (NP) program in the U.S. alongside Dr. Henry Silver, MD, in 1965, she has remained both an inspiration and an innovative force within the nursing community.
 Dr. Ford’s courage to effect change, determination to improve the quality and delivery of patient care, perseverance in the face of opposition and dedication to the NP role continues to guide NPs nationwide.

 About Dr. Loretta Ford